burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 Firms that don’t have sophisticated client and product datasets, and more importantly a solid and executable [retrieval pipeline strategy](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/), are going to find themselves in an increasingly lonely echo chamber.

 AI is rapidly becoming the primary interface for humans to consume information.
-The younger set are even abandoning written prompts and activating the microphone on their smartphones their AI apps.
+The younger set are even abandoning written prompts and talking into the microphone on their smartphone's AI apps.

 AI is transforming how we consume information.
 Firms that want to stay relevant need to rethink their digital strategy, get a solid GEO strategy, solidify their client and product datasets for the AI age, and start executing on a robust [retrieval pipeline strategy](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/).

-AI is transforming how we consume data.
-Firms that want to stay relevant must rethink their digital strategy, get a GEOP strategy, solidify their client and product datasets, and start executing on a robust [retrieval pipeline strategy](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/).